cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

 Version: 0.3 as of 03/20/2024

-## ENISA incident handling process
-- Incident report
+## NIST (operational lifecycle labels)
+We use the commonly adopted NIST SP 800-61 lifecycle labels for operational readability:
-- Registration
+- Preparation
-- Triage
+- Detection & Analysis
-- Incident resolution
-- Incident closure
+- Containment / Eradication / Recovery
-- Post-analysis
+- Post-Incident Activity